-3.1.3 Seedlings
+3.1.2 Seedlings

 Seedlings must either be produced by the operation or purchased from Bud-compliant operations.
 In the event of unforeseeable shortages, the LCP will decide on the application of this rule within the legal framework.
+No derogations will be issued for non-organic planting stock.
+The conditions for the use of planting stock that is not Bio Suisse certified are regulated as per Part II, Art.
+2.2.5, Page 79.

-The composition of propagation substrates for seedlings (incl. soil presses, trays and term crops) is regulated as per Part II, Art.
-3.6.2, Page 117.
+The composition of propagation substrates for seedlings (incl. soil presses, plug trays and term crops) is regulated as per Part II, Art.
+2.1.2, Page 68.